Fayetteville Policies and Procedures 203.2

 8. Administrative Review

-2. The administrative review may be based only on one or more of the following reasons:
+2. The administrative review may be based only on one or more of the following reasons: the (1) decision is contradictory to University policy or applicable law or (2) Interactive Process did not substantially comply with the guidelines in this Policy.

 9. Complaint